philippefaes/grlib/designs/leon3-xilinx-ml605/README.txt

 * 16-bit flash prom can be read at address 0.
 It can be programmed with GRMON version 1.1.16 or later.

-* The system can be simulated if the secure IP models are installed:
+* When using ISE-13 the system can be simulated if the secure IP models are installed:

   make install-secureip